 Owns or operates a Large Power Station and that Large Power Station comprises one or more Electricity Storage Modules

-To accede to the CUSC and have an agreement with NGESO.
+To accede to the CUSC and have an agreement with NESO.
 A condition of signing the CUSC will necessitate the need for that Party to also meet the applicable requirements of the Grid Code.
 Any one of these parties (in satisfying the requirements of the Grid Code) will satisfy the requirements of EU NCER and is a Restoration Service Provider.

 Non-CUSC Parties